 Pinot Noir, one of the world’s most well-known wine grapes, is grown in almost every wine producing country.
 Regardless of how widespread Pinot Noir is there are still certain Pinot growing countries known for producing the best examples of the grape.
 Here is a list of the top producing Pinot Noir countries known for their quality:

 - France: Pinot Noir is the primary red grape variety in the Burgundy region of France, where it is used to make some of the world’s most highly regarded and expensive wines, such as those from Gevrey-Chambertin, Chambolle-Musigny, and Vosne-Romanée.
 As the birthplace of Pinot Noir, France is rightfully the most recognized Pinot Noir country in the world.

-- United States: Pinot Noir is grown throughout the U.S., but the best Pinot Noirs grown and produced in Sonoma Valley and Napa Valley in California, and Oregon’s Willamette Valley.
+- United States: Pinot Noir is grown throughout the U.S., but the best Pinot Noir wines are grown and produced in Sonoma Valley, particularly the Russian River Valley region, and Napa Valley in California.
+The United States is also quickly becoming a leader in the production of Pinot through Oregon’s Willamette Valley.

 - Germany: Pinot Noir, or Spätburgunder as it’s known locally, is the most widely planted red grape variety in Germany, and is used to make light to medium-bodied wines with fresh acidity.

-- Australia: The best known Australian Pinot Noir regions are Victoria, Tasmania, and the Adelaide Hills.
+- Australia: The best-known Australian Pinot Noir regions are Victoria including the Yarra Valley and the Mornington Peninsula regions, Tasmania, and the Adelaide Hills.
 Australian Pinot Noir is typically medium-bodied with bright fruit flavors.

 - Chile: Pinot Noir is grown in several regions in Chile, including the Casablanca Valley and the San Antonio Valley.
 Chilean Pinot Noir is typically light-bodied with fresh acidity and red fruit flavors.